bu-ist/web2cloud-infrastructure/README.md

 Right we do not have any commands to delete a stack or delete/execute change sets.
 This process can be done through the console.

+Things to be aware of:
+1. deleting IAM roles from iam-landscape will not delete them from the system, just from being tracked by CF
+2. one needs to add the --capabilities CAPABILITY_IAM to the end of the create/update stack options.
+For example,  ./update-stack.sh w2c-nonprod iam-landscape buaws-webfe-iam-syst --capabilities CAPABILITY_IAM

 ----
 Old readme